 Northern Water monitors and evaluates Colorado-Big Thompson Project and Windy Gap Project water quality.
 Northern Water also works directly with its water users to address their water quality needs.
 Water quality monitoring, assessments and outreach efforts are critical to protecting the region’s water supplies.

-To see the the slides from the Feb.
-13 Water Quality Stakeholders Meeting in Berthoud, go the Event Presentations page.
+To see the the slides from the March 4, 2014 Water Quality Stakeholders Meeting in Berthoud, go to the Event Presentations page.

 Water Quality Brochures